Homotopy equivalence of spaces of metrics with invertible Dirac operator: Preliminaries

-We note that in the case $n-k=2$ the surgery sphere $\tilde{S}$ has as induced spin structure the one that bounds the disk (i.e., coming from $D^2$).
-Hence, the Dirac operator on $\tilde{S}\cong S^{n-k-1}$ w.r.t. the standard metric is always invertible.
+We note that in the case $n-k=2$ the surgery sphere $\widetilde{S}$ has as induced spin structure the one (unique up to orientation) that bounds the disk (i.e., coming from $D^2$).
+Hence, the Dirac operator on $\widetilde{S}\cong S^{n-k-1}$ w.r.t. the standard metric is always invertible.

 There is a difference to the positive scalar curvature case: If we equip $\mathbb R^{k+1}\times S^{n-k-1}$ with the standard product metric, then the scalar curvature is positive only for $n-k\geq 3$ but the Dirac operator is invertible for $n-k\geq 2$.
 This gives an intuition where the different codimensions in the surgery results for $\mathcal{R}^{\text{psc}}$ and $\mathcal{R}^{\text{inv}}$ come from.